imperva/dsfkit/modules/aws/mx/README.md

 ## Additional Information

-For more information about the DSF MX and its features, refer to the official documentation [here](https://docs.imperva.com/bundle/v14.11-dam-management-server-manager-user-guide/page/10068.htm).
+For more information about the DSF MX and its features, refer to the official documentation [here](https://docs.imperva.com/bundle/v14.11-dam-management-server-manager-user-guide/page/10068.htm). <br>
 For additional information about DSF deployment using terraform, refer to the main repo README [here](https://github.com/imperva/dsfkit/tree/1.4.8).